Hi my name is Chelsea and I’m forever overthinking.

 Control The Controllable

 There are so many things in life that we just can’t control, no matter how hard we might try.
+We can, however, figure ways to control how we respond to things.
 A friend recently said to me, “You can only control the controllable”, and something inside me just clicked.
 Worrying doesn’t change anything, nor does it make any situation any easier, so why let it win?
 One thing I’m guilty of is that I always overthink about the ‘what ifs’ and dwell on the things that may or may not even happen.
 But living by ‘ifs’ and ‘buts’ is no way to live.
 If we spend our lives dedicating our time to thinking about all of the things that might go wrong, we’ll miss all of the good things that could be/ are going right.
 We’ll never get to enjoy all of the good things that can happen in this little world that we live in.

 You Can’t Please Everyone